clean-apps/CleanHabits/README.md

 ### <img src="https://use.fontawesome.com/releases/v5.1.0/svgs/solid/chart-bar.svg" width="22" align="left" /> &nbsp; Learn Your Behaviour

-Once you have the habits set, clean habits can provide your detailed charts to track your behaviour for each habits.
+Once you have the habits set, Clean Habits provides you with detailed charts to track your behaviour for every habit.
 Data Analytics can then help you showcase which habits you're easily sticking to and which ones you're avoiding.
 The idea is once you create a habit you should complete it everytime and maintain a completion streak.

 ### <img src="https://use.fontawesome.com/releases/v5.1.0/svgs/solid/chart-line.svg" width="22" align="left" /> &nbsp; Your Own Progress Journal